gabrieldavison/dat_shoes/CLOUDFLARE_DEPLOYMENT.md

 **Note**: You can modify the project name in [`wrangler.jsonc`](wrangler.jsonc) if desired.

-### Step 5: Set Environment Variables
+### Step 5: Set Environment Variables (for future builds)

-After deploying, set your environment variables via the dashboard:
+**Important**: Since Wrangler CLI deployment only uploads already-built static files, environment variables cannot be added after deployment for static-only sites.

+For future deployments, you have two options:

+**Option A: Use local `.env` file (simpler but less secure)**
+1. Keep your `.env` file with `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+2. Build locally with `npm run build` (variables are embedded during build)
+3. Deploy the built files with `npx wrangler deploy`

+**Option B: Set environment variables in Cloudflare (recommended for production)**
+1. Switch to Git-based deployment (Method 1)
-1. Go to your project in the Cloudflare Pages dashboard
+2. Configure build environment variables in the Cloudflare Pages dashboard
-2. Navigate to **Settings** > **Environment variables**
-3. Add your Supabase variables for both Production and Preview environments
+3. Let Cloudflare build and deploy automatically

+**Note**: For static sites, environment variables are baked into the JavaScript bundle at build time, not available at runtime.

 ## Automatic Deployments